micronDLA/SDK/README.md

 Users should have knowledge of Linux and Ubuntu environments, personal computer or workstation maintenance and command line tools, and experience with the Python programming language.
 Additionally experience in C, C++, CUDA and GPU programming language may be needed for training advanced modules, but not required at the beginning, as PyTorch offers already implemented functions.

-## Suggested computing hardware

-Here is a link to recommended hardware to train Deep neural networks:

-[https://medium.com/@culurciello/our-gpu-machines-6d14a28511b8](https://medium.com/@culurciello/our-gpu-machines-6d14a28511b8).
-This shows an example configuration of a high-performance personal computer that users can purchase and assemble to train deep neural network models.
-Assembled machines can also be purchased, for example here: [https://lambdal.com/](https://lambdal.com/).

-FWDNXT provides these link and examples as is, without any implied warranty.

 ## PyTorch: Deep Learning framework